 But if the patient has an ICD implanted, the device monitors the heart for any sign of the irregular heartbeat of VFib and can deliver a shock to the heart to prevent sudden cardiac arrest.

 Not every Brugada patient is an appropriate candidate for an ICD.
-The decision to implant this device depends on a number of factors (for example, the severity of the EKG, genetic testing results, and whether they have personally had sudden cardiac arrest or had early cardiac death in the family).
+The decision to implant this device depends on a number of factors (for example, the severity of the EKG’s findings, genetic testing results, and whether they have personally had sudden cardiac arrest or have had early cardiac death in the family).
 A 2010 Harvard study, for example, suggested that patients with Brugada syndrome without any prior cardiac arrest seem to be at low risk for long-term occurrence of deadly ventricular arrhythmias.
 And ICD placement also carries with it the risk of device-related complications and inappropriate shocks.

 Many people who have Brugada syndrome don’t have any symptoms, so are utterly unaware of their condition.
 Others, however – just as Alicia did – do report signs and symptoms that could mean Brugada, including: